seatable/seatable-admin-docs/manual/authentication/saml.md

 Select the just created enterprise application.
 Click on '2.
 Set up single sign-on' in the overview page and then select SAML as single sign-on method.
 All SAML-related parameters for the new application are set in the configurator that now opens.

-Step 1: Click on 'Edit' in the top right corner and add SeaTable's metadata URL, ACS URL, and service URL as shown in the screenshot below.
+Step 1 - Basic SAML Configuration: Click on 'Edit' in the top right corner and add SeaTable's metadata URL, ACS URL, and service URL as shown in the screenshot below.

 ![Azure AD Basic SAML Configuration](https://raw.githubusercontent.com/seatable/seatable-admin-docs/master/manual/images/auto-upload/Authentication_SAML_AzureAD_BasicSAMLConfiguration.png)

-Step 2: Click on 'Edit' in the top corner and define the claims as shown in the screenshot below.
+Step 2 - Attributes and Claims: Click on 'Edit' in the top corner and define the claims as shown in the screenshot below.

 ![Azure AD Attribute Claims](https://raw.githubusercontent.com/seatable/seatable-admin-docs/master/manual/images/auto-upload/Authentication_SAML_AzureAD_AttributesClaims.png)

-Step 3: Note the App Federation Metadata URL and download the certificate.
+Step 3 - SAML Certificates: Note the App Federation Metadata URL and download the certificate.
 The certificate in Base 64 is the correct certificate format.

 ![Azure AD SAML Certificates](https://raw.githubusercontent.com/seatable/seatable-admin-docs/master/manual/images/auto-upload/Authentication_SAML_AzureAD_SAMLCertificates.png)